 Finally, you should inform your insurance carrier about the accident as soon as possible.
 Since you have no witnesses to your car accident, you should gather and organize as much information as possible.
 This information will make it easier for your lawyer to build a case despite the absence of witnesses.

-If you are concerned about your car accident claim because you have no witnesses, you should speak with an experienced car accident lawyer.
+If you are concerned about your car accident claim because you have no witnesses, you should speak with an experienced bucks county car accident lawyer.

 The Statute of Limitations for Motor Vehicle Collisions in Pennsylvania

 If you were involved in a vehicle collision in Pennsylvania, you have a limited amount of time to file your personal injury case.
 The statute of limitations is a law that determines how long a person has to file a particular type of case.

 In Pennsylvania, personal injury cases have a two-year deadline.
 This means you must file your case within two years or risk having the court bar your claim.
 If the court bars your claim, you will not have the opportunity to seek compensation for your injuries in court.
 However, there are some methods that may be used to delay the statute of limitations depending on the circumstances of your case.
 These methods should be discussed with an experienced personal injury attorney.

 Our Philadelphia Personal Injury Attorneys Can Help You File Your Car Accident Lawsuit